 Why Diffusion for Actions?

 The discrete tokenization approach (RT-2, OpenVLA) is elegant but makes a strong assumption: for any given observation and instruction, there is essentially one best action .
-The model picks the highest-probability bin for each dimension and moves on.
+In practice, the model typically picks the highest-probability bin for each dimension and moves on.

 In practice, robotic tasks are often multi-modal — there are multiple equally valid ways to accomplish the same goal.
 Consider picking up a mug: you could approach from the left, the right, or from above.
 You could grasp the handle or the body.
 Each is a perfectly valid action, but they are very different in action space.